ranajollanar/ColorSwitch/README.md

 ## Project Description

 Color Switch Clone is a basic version of the popular Color Switch game, developed as part of a task assigned from Helsinki XR Center.
 Navigate a ball through obstacles by matching its color with the obstacles.
-The game is simple yet engaging, requiring players to tap to jump and change the ball’s color to match the obstacles' colors.

 **Play the Game**: [Play Color Switch Clone WebGL](https://ranajollanar.github.io/ColorSwitch/)